-On August 11th, 1902, Gen. Jacob Hurd Smith’s train arrived at the Norfolk and Western Depot in Portsmouth, Ohio, which at the time was located at the northwest corner of Tenth and Waller Streets.
+Smith first returnd to Portsmouth on August 11th, 1902, arriving by train at the Norfolk and Western Depot.
 An estimated 3,000 area residents came out to meet him.
-The crowd's size spoke to both Smith's hometown popularity, as well as the national media attention he had garnered due to his recent court-martial under President Theodore Roosevelt.
+The crowd's size spoke to both Smith's hometown popularity, as well as the national media attention he had garnered recent months.

 Among the crowd, waiting at the depot, in a horse-drawn carriage, was Smith’s mother, Charlotte Maria Hurd Smith, who had told a reporter just a few days before, “What matters what he said?
 Look upon what he has done.
 Look upon a record without a blot or blemish.
 Then shall we consider a few words spoken when the atrocities to American soldiers were confronting him on every hand.”
 Two companies of the Ohio National Guard, one from Portsmouth and the other from Manchester, along with the Portsmouth Cycling Club Band, dressed in khaki, escorted the General and his entourage to the Hilltop home of Judge James W. Bannon, his brother-in-law.
 Just before dispersing the guardsmen gave three hearty cheers.